festvox/datasets-CMU_DoG/README.md

           * 5: I will not watch the movie after the other user's introduction.
       * 'feedback': the user-entered feedback after the conversation.
     * 'user1_id', 'user2_id': the generated user id of user1 and user2.
-    * 'status': 0 means the conversation finished with error(At least one user abandoned the conversations).
+    * 'status': 0 means the conversation finished unexceptedly(at least one user abandoned the conversations).
 1 means the conversation finished correctly.
     * 'whoSawDoc': Should be one of ['user1'], ['user2'], ['user1', 'user2'].
 Indicating which user read the document.
+    * 'wikiDocumentIdx': the index of the wiki document.

 ### Wiki Document Data
   * All the wiki document data files are in the 'WikiData' folder